 You’ll be taught how to apply life-cycle assessment thinking and other analytical methods in order to understand how resources are used and how to manage materials and waste.

 On this course, you’ll also learn about anticipating and responding to future policy developments and market pressures, enabling you to develop impressive problem-solving and decision-making skills.

 The skills you’ll gain on our course are much sought after by environmental and consultancy employers and can also provide you with a direct route to the Institute of Environmental Management and Assessment graduate membership, and the Institution of Environmental Sciences student membership.

 Some full-time students complete an industrial placement as one of their elective modules.
 This enables you to spend six to 12 weeks working for a company or a non-governmental organisation, doing the type of work you will aim to find after you graduate.

 Examples of organisations at which recent industrial placements have taken place include:

 - Solar Aid

-Several high-profile guest lecturers will help with teaching on some of the modules.
-CES modules make maximum use of guest lecturers, drawing on the practical skills and the experience of major experts from government and industry to complement the theoretical components of the modules offered.
+Several high-profile guest lecturers will help teach on some of the modules.
+CES modules make maximum use of guest lecturers, drawing on the practical skills and experience of major experts from government and industry to complement the theoretical components of the modules offered.

 The extensive expertise of CES academics and researchers is also drawn upon in modules.
-Professor Tim Jackson, adviser to the government and international bodies and author of the seminal book Prosperity without Growth: Economics for a Finite Planet also lectures on some CES modules.
+Professor Tim Jackson, adviser to the government and international bodies and author of the seminal book Prosperity without Growth: Economics for a Finite Planet, lectures on some CES modules